The Public Eye (film): Soundtrack

-The original score for the film was written and recorded by Jerry Goldsmith but he was replaced by Mark Isham at a late stage.
+The original score for the film was written and recorded by Jerry Goldsmith, but he was replaced by Mark Isham at a late stage.
 As such, Isham had a lot of work to do and in a short time.
-He found working with director Franklin a wonderful and educational experience.
+He later noted that he found working with director Franklin a wonderful and educational experience.

-A motion picture original soundtrack was released.
-Shorty Rogers also worked on the score and contributed 1 track.
-The CD contained nineteen tracks in total.
-The CD was released on October 13, 1992 on the Varese Sarabande label.
-Mark Isham uses a dark melody played mostly on piano.
-Isham mixes symphonic, jazz and electronic music; strings and trumpet also play a major role.
+A motion picture original soundtrack was released on October 13, 1992, under the Varèse Sarabande label.
+The CD contained nineteen tracks in total, with one by Shorty Rogers.
+Mark Isham crafts a dark melody focusing on piano, string, and trumpet parts, while mixing in symphonic, jazz, and electronic music.

+While originally thought lost or incomplete, Jerry Goldsmith's original score was later released by Intrada Records in 2021.
+Goldsmith's score features 22 tracks and a run time of just over 40 minutes, proving its completion prior to the change.